-The following attendance prerequisites are currently in place in order to provide the safest possible retreat environment under current covid-19 conditions.
+The following attendance prerequisites are currently in place as of this writing in order to provide the safest possible retreat environment under covid-19 conditions.
 In order for your registration to be accepted, we require that you:

 We reserve the right to amend these prerequisites and policies according to changing covid-19 conditions.